 Rural Connections

 We want everyone in Scotland to have the opportunity to cycle, walk or wheel to get around.
 Getting active is great for physical and mental health and puts a smile on people’s faces.
 We know that there are unique circumstances in rural and remote communities, which require a tailored approach.
-Rural Connections works with adults of all backgrounds and abilities in Orkney, Highland, Eileanan Siar, Moray and Scottish Borders.
+Rural Connections worked with adults of all backgrounds and abilities in Orkney, Highland, Eileanan Siar, Moray ;and Scottish Borders.

 Watch how Sian’s life was transformed by getting a trike